equinor/pyscal/README.md

 wo.add_corey_oil(now=3)
 print(wo.SWOF())
 ```
-which will produce the string
+which will produce the output
 ```console
 SWOF
 --